zowhair/Clarity/README.md

 *** Assets
 lumin.js -> custom.js  -> not in use anywhere
-lumin-mega-bkp.css -> mega-bkp.css -> not in use anywhere
+clarity-mega-bkp.css -> mega-bkp.css -> not in use anywhere
 lumin-quantity-breaks-2.css -> quantity-breaks-2.css -> not in use anywhere
 lumin-qty-breaks.css -> quantity-breaks.css -> used in qty-breaks.liquid asset
 lumin-sticky-cart.css -> sticky-cart.css -> in use